-If you’re having problems jumping on the savings bandwagon, try out these pay yourself first tips and tricks to get on the right track.
+If you’re having problems jumping on the savings bandwagon, try these pay yourself first tips and tricks to get on the right track:

 The most important thing to recognize about paying yourself first is that it won’t be easy.
 Self-discipline is essential.
 If you really want paying yourself first to work, you will have to cut back on your extraneous expenses throughout the month.

 Once you get into the swing of things, the benefits of paying yourself first are innumerable.
-Whether you’re looking to start an emergency fund or the building blocks of a down payment on a home, paying yourself first is a habit you will never regret.
+Whether you’re looking to start an emergency fund or building the foundation to purchase a new home, paying yourself first is a habit you will never regret.